AbcAeffchen/SepaUtilities/README.md

 such as IBAN numbers, creditor identifiers, names and other text.

 ##Requirements##
 SepaUtilities requires PHP >= 5.6 including 7.0.
-It should also work with PHP 5.3 and 5.4, but since this versions are very old and not supported any more you should not use them.
-It is also possible, that some future work on SepaUtilities will break the support of PHP < 5.5 and I will not check if this is the case.
+It should also work with PHP >=5.3, but since this versions are very old and not supported any more you should not use them.
+It is also possible, that some future work on SepaUtilities will break the support of PHP < 5.6 and I will not check if this is the case.

 ##Installation##